StockNews.com Begins Coverage on Chicago Rivet & Machine (NYSEAMERICAN:CVR)

-StockNews.com began coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research note issued to investors on Sunday.
+StockNews.com began coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research note released on Saturday morning.
 The brokerage issued a sell rating on the stock.

 Separately, TheStreet lowered shares of Chicago Rivet & Machine from a c rating to a d rating in a research note on Thursday, November 9th.